nusoto/archstuff/README.md

 static Key keys[] = {
 { 0,    XK_Print,      spawn,          {.v = cmdprintscreen } },

+Since version 2020.8, Reflector ships with an enableable reflector.service.

+The service will run reflector with the parameters specified in /etc/xdg/reflector/reflector.conf

+Enable reflector.service to run Reflector on boot.
+To run it immediately, start the service.

 Adobe source code pro
 watch sensors
 terminus-font